Frequently Asked Questions:

 We are glad you're here!
 Please fill out our [Contact Form] or call/text the business line (919) 514-3566.
 We look forward to connecting with you within 2 business days!

-Additionally, you may reach out directly to your preferred provider via email to discuss appointment availability & schedule your visit (clinicians' emails can be found on the [Meet the Team] page).
+Additionally, you may reach out directly to your preferred provider via email to discuss appointment availability & schedule your visit (Contact information for each therapist can be found on the [Meet the Team] page).

 *Existing Clients: Sign in to your SimplePractice client portal [here].